The Best Coffee Machine With Milk Frother

 My Observations

-A lot of the Gaggia bean to cup machines are good in this way, by the way, when it comes to “double shots”.
-Some machines will give you longer coffees by just pushing more water through the same amount of ground coffee beans, however with this machine if you select a double shot and you’re at the 11 gram strength setting for example, it’ll grind 11g of coffee, pull the shot – and then do the same again.
+A lot of of the Gaggia bean to cup machines are good in this way, by the way, when it comes to “double shots”.
+Some machines will give you longer coffees by basically pushing more water through the same amount of ground coffee beans, however with this machine if you select a double shot and you’re at the 11 gram strength setting for example, it’ll grind 11g of coffee, pull the shot – and then do the same again.

 Check Price – Amazon UK